seng637/seng637-a2/seng637-a2.md

 ## 2.2 Development of Unit Test Code

 This section is recommended to be performed as a group, however the work may be divided and completed individually, or you may wish to employ peer programming to help ensure all requirements are tested.
-In either way, all the group members should be able to answer the questions from all section (even the sections they did not write) in demo session.

 ### 2.2.1 Test Requirements (Classes to be tested)